jq5/MISL-SOC-20-cbrophy/README.md

 - To create, activate, deactivate and switch between environments in Anaconda, I followed this guide: https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/

+### Installing OpenCV

+- The tutorial I followed is for Python 2.7, however, following the same steps works for 3.7+.
+- I followed the steps from *Installing OpenCV from prebuilt binaries* from https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.html

 ### Creating and Running Programs

 - I used Python's *IDLE* as my desired editor for my programs but it doesn't really matter what you use.